A proud member of

 Intent – Why is MFL important for our children?

 We are ambitious for all our children in the teaching of Modern Foreign Languages.
-In French our intention is that children develop an interest in learning other languages in a way that is both enjoyable and stimulating.
+In Spanish our intention is that children develop an interest in learning other languages in a way that is both enjoyable and stimulating.
 We encourage children’s confidence whilst developing their curiosity as to how language is structured.

 Our programme of study is very clear and well sequenced, developing skills in reading, writing, speaking, listening.
-Grammar is taught systematically to enable children to use and apply their French learning in a variety of contexts laying the foundations for future language learning.
+Grammar is taught systematically to enable children to use and apply their Spanish learning in a variety of contexts laying the foundations for future language learning.

 When teaching languages, we aim to: